Independent / Supplementary Prescribing (V300)

 On successful completion of this module, you will be able to:

-Understand the influences that can impact on prescribing.
+- Identify evidence-based treatment options available for clinical decision making: Understand the influences that can impact on prescribing.

-Monitor and respond to drug actions and recognise unsafe practice/systems acting accordingly.
+- Monitor and review: Monitor and respond to drug actions and recognise unsafe practice/systems acting accordingly.

-Prescribe safely, appropriately and cost effectively.
+- Prescribe safely: Prescribe safely, appropriately and cost effectively

-Demonstrate an understanding of the roles and responsibilities of others involved in prescribing, supplying and administering medicines and the need for inter-professional working and shared decision making.
+- Prescribe as part of a team: Demonstrate an understanding of the roles and responsibilities of others involved in prescribing, supplying and administering medicines and the need for inter-professional working and shared decision making.

 Learning and teaching methods